phuongdinh1411/learning-material/computer-science/cs_questions.md

 5. When you type "google.com" into your browser, that will happen when you type enter till everything is displayed on your screen?
     - DNS lookup (in case you already access google.com before and also in case you do not know the IP of google.com)
         + Which protocol DNS use and why?
+            DNS queries consist of a single UDP request from the client followed by a single UDP reply from the server
         + The other of place to look up DNS.
     - TCP or UDP will be used in this case? why?
     - How to know "google.com" require HTTP or https? how browser can know and redirect from HTTP to HTTps?